 1. Use VLC Media Player

 VLC is a powerful media player that is compatible with practically any media format.
-Apart from playing video files, you can also use VLC to repair corrupted or partially downloaded video files.
+Apart from playing video files, you can also use VLC to repair corrupted videos or partially downloaded video files.
 After the video file is restored, you can easily play it using any player of your choice.

 Here’s how you can repair the partially downloaded files in VLC: